parentjo/pareto4j/README.md

 ----------------------------

 Allocating Lists, Maps or Sets to store no or a single value is wasteful in terms of memory.
-Furthermore one can sometimes observer a very biased use of the Collections API.
+Furthermore one can sometimes observe a very biased use of the Collections API.
 For instance a small fraction of the code will allocate most of the instances.
 Or most of the Collections instances will store few value why a few store all the rest.